 This helps reduce carrying costs and minimize stockouts.

-Moreover, the use of generative AI in supply chain financial services and operations can significantly benefit supply chain management by improving efficiency, reducing risks, and enhancing decision-making processes.
+Moreover, the application of generative AI in supply chain financial services and operations can significantly benefit supply chain management by enhancing efficiency, mitigating risks, and improving decision-making processes.

-The utilization of generative AI for the financial operations of the supply chain can help supply chain leaders solve many problems.
+The utilization of generative AI for financial operations within the supply chain can help supply chain leaders address numerous challenges.

 Credit Risk Assessment